shaffsuleiman/Ekkomind/README.md

 ## API Endpoints

-Your backend exposes the following main endpoints:
+The backend Consists of the following main endpoints:

 ### `POST /chat`